CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 This approach could be the most effective way for storing and reusing the data, if you know that you will need to access individual images randomly.

-As another extreme option, your could use `a-put` and collect all data into one compressed object.
+As another extreme option, your could use `a-put` and collect all data into one archive object.
 In order to do that, you must add the option _--skip-filelist_ to the `a-put` command.
 By default, `a-put` collects detailed metadata of **each** file in a _ameta_ file.
-However, if you have thousands of files, collecting this information takes a long time.
+However, if you have millions of files, collecting this information takes a long time.
 If you need to know the file names, you can use the _--simple-fileslist_ option to collect the names – but **no** other information – of the files in the metadata file.
 This already speeds up the preprocessing significantly.
 However, as in this case the naming has been systematic, storing the file names to the metadata files can be just ignored altogether (`--skip-filelist`), which is the fastest option.